UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Energy Balance SUEWS Database Manager.rst

         Building type (found in *Land Cover*-tab) connected to the urban typology.

     * Check compability:
-        Click this to see if name already exist in the database.
+        Click this to see if name allready exist in the database.

     * Generate New Type:
         If you pass the compability test, click this button to add your new typology to the database.